Table of Contents

 What 1 habit if you implemented every day, a year from now would change your life?

-I make sure I train at least 4 days a week and try save 10% of my salary each month.
-Whether the stars align and I can one achieve buy my dad a ticket to a Liverpool game is another story.
+Whether the stars align and I can achieve my dream to buy my dad a ticket to a Liverpool game is another story.

 “We’re trained to be outcomes driven, but being habit driven is a far greater determiner of success”